pagkly/Zed/Investopedia3/Understanding Money Orders.md

 ## How Money Orders Work

 A person who buys a money order will have to fill out the name of the recipient on a form and the amount that the recipient should receive.
 Most money orders have a maximum limit of $1,000.
 Therefore, a buyer would need to purchase multiple orders if he needs more than the stipulated limit.
-Be sure to [fill out the money order carefully](https://www.investopedia.com/how-to-fill-out-a-money-order-step-by-step-4589636); it's a one-off purchase and you need to keep good records of it.
+Be sure to [[fill out the money order carefully]](https://www.investopedia.com/how-to-fill-out-a-money-order-step-by-step-4589636); it's a one-off purchase and you need to keep good records of it.

 The financial institution or authorized body that issues the money order to the payer will have the payee’s name, the issuer’s name, and the amount of money that can be cashed.
 This dollar value does not include the fees charged to the payee.
-Factor in all costs [when purchasing money orders](https://www.investopedia.com/money-orders-can-be-a-simple-safe-and-cheap-way-to-transfer-money-here-s-how-to-avoid-the-pitfalls-4589635).
+Factor in all costs [[when purchasing money orders]](https://www.investopedia.com/money-orders-can-be-a-simple-safe-and-cheap-way-to-transfer-money-here-s-how-to-avoid-the-pitfalls-4589635).
 A bank or credit union will normally charge more than a convenience store to issue money orders.

 A money order is not a check, and it's harder to trace one; keep your receipt until you are sure the order has been received and cashed.